schappim/mBot-Gitbook/section-3-chapter-14-create-and-upload-your-first-program.md

 Question 3.15.3: In what format is the program actually uploaded to the mBot?

-A. In binary \(zeros and ones\)
+A. In binary \(zeros and ones\).

-B. In Arduino text
+B. In Arduino text.

-C. In Scratch blocks
+C. In Scratch blocks.

-D. It doesn’t get uploaded but rather executed on the computer
+D. It doesn’t get uploaded but rather executed on the computer.

-Answer: A
+_Answer: A_

-Question 3.15.4: Fill in the RBG values of the colour known as “cornflower blue”? \(Hint: search on the internet for it\)
+Question 3.15.4: Fill in the RGB values of the colour known as “cornflower blue”. \(Hint: search on the internet for it\)

 R = \_\_\_\_\_\_\_\_ G = \_\_\_\_\_\_\_\_ B = \_\_\_\_\_\_\_\_

-Answer: R = 100 G = 149 B = 237
+_Answer: R = 100 G = 149 B = 237_